Live each day as if your life had just begun. - Johann Wolfgang von Goethe

 Liposuction is designed only to remove excess fat.
 It does not adequately tighten up the skin, despite claims by some liposuction devices and surgeons.
 To tighten up the skin, excision is necessary and that's what a tummy tuck is for.

 How much does abdominoplasty cost in Toronto, Ontario, Canada?
 How much is a tummy tuck in Toronto?
+How much is a tummy tuck in Ontario?

 What happens if I gain weight after surgery?

-Your results may be negatively affected and you may lose your toned stomach.
+If you gain weight after a tummy tuck, your results may be negatively affected and you may lose your toned stomach.
 Please follow a healthy lifestyle to maintain your results.

 Can I get rid of stretchmarks with a tummy tuck?